Amoskelvin/cherish.world/README.md

 A pixel-perfect, fully functional, responsive website for Uniform, a large-scale clothing production company providing uniforms and custom wear for schools and organizations.

-## Project Overview

-This website is built based on Figma design specifications and serves as an informational platform for client outreach. **Note: This website does NOT support online orders, login pages, user accounts, or registration.**

 ## Features

 - **5 Main Pages:**